CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

     1. Unplug the trigger cable from your device and connect it to the iMac instead.
     2. Open a text editor and ask the participant to press buttons.
     3. If the numbers appear, the problem is with your task laptop, not the trigger cable or button box setup.
 Try another port and/or another adapter with your laptop.
-    4. If the numbers do not comem through, the problem is with the trigger cable or button box setup.
+    4. If the numbers do not come through, the problem is with the trigger cable or button box setup.
     5. Watch the configuration box under the desk as the participant presses buttons.
       * Check to make sure the bottom row of lights on the button box interface light up when the corresponding buttons are pressed.
 Left-most light corresponds to the left most button (2BB) or the top button (4BB)
       * Check that the USB indicator on the button box interface is static (not blinking).
 A blinking USB status means the button box interface isn't registering that it's connected to a laptop/computer.
     6. If the lights do not flash as buttons are pressed, something is wrong with the button box's communication with the interface.
 Disconnect the trigger cable, make sure your task program is still closed, enter the scanner room, and reconnect the button box cable firmly.
     7. Redo the configuration on the box under the desk and try again.
     8. If the interface still does not react to the button presses, try a backup button box.
 There are spares in the drawer by the sink, beneath where the test magnet and thermometer are kept.